TheOfficialFloW/gtasa_vita/README.md

 - frangarcj, fgsfds and Bythos for graphics-related stuff.
 - CBPS/SonicMastr for PIB, which was used on earlier stages of development.
 - isage for the native audio backend for OpenAL-Soft.
-- Adjutantt for patching the scripts and making various improvements to the port.
+- psykana for patching the scripts and making various improvements to the port.
 - XirXes and shadowknight for the audio conversion script.
 - JonathanERC and gtagmodding for the Cheat List.